 - Lastly, hiring managers may unintentionally overlook the best candidates for a job because of their perceived lack of qualifications.

-Simulations are relatively short, simulated mock job experiences that closely mimic the position (in mock scenarios).
+Simulations are relatively short experiences that closely mimic the job (in mock scenarios).
 Here’s how you can test skills with simulations to address the above challenges – and more:

 Test a Candidate’s Ability to Do the Tasks Required on the Job